February 23, 2010

-What initially anticipated as, just a walk in the woods -turned out to be the "Time of my Life".
+What was initially anticipated as, just a walk in the woods, turned out to be one of the most spectacular "Time of my Life".
 Life is full of surprises...!!!

 By the time I started to return - Soft snow had started to harden.
 This was the time, I realised why it is said that coming down is riskier than climbing up the mountains.
 Walking was giving way to slipping, sliding and lots of fun.
 Even the best batsmen sometimes get out on Zero, I too finally slipped at one point.
 However the soft snow provided the best cushion, I could have ever thought of.

 As usual I made some friends too.
 I met him during my climb and later when I was returning.
 Apart from meeting a new person, the fact more satisfying was we both worked for same company.
 Washing the feet after a long is a heavenly experience and takes away all the tiredness.
 However I did not got the privilege of indulging in such a thing as I did not had spare socks...sometimes coming with complete kits is advantageous too.